 Property, businesses and critical infrastructures are severely damaged in several countries requiring increased funding support from governments who are already experiencing budgetary pressures, diverting funds from investment and productive growth.
-As we progress through the decade, commercial property insurance is retracted from areas subject to high acute physical risk and insurance losses lead to substantially higher premiums.
+As we progress through the decade, commercial property insurance is retracted from many areas subject to high acute physical risk and insurance losses lead to substantially higher premiums and falls in property values.
 Investors also become acutely aware of the location of production facilities and supply chains for specific businesses, increasing risks across affected sectors.